jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

 <!-- add final line in red..    ".... and for EVERYONE!"  or ".... and for all of us!"-->
 My dad did not receive the support he needed.
-My hope is that digital therapeutics can begin to help break down barriers to provide mental healthcare that is accessible, acceptable, and available **for all of us**.
+My hope is that digital therapeutics can help to break down barriers to provide mental healthcare that is accessible, acceptable, and available **for all of us**.

 Thank you.